theAfish/AtomClay/src/renderers/README.md

   Additionally, there is a new shader-based renderer implementation:
   - `customShaders.js`: contains GLSL vertex/fragment strings and helper functions to create ShaderMaterials for atoms and bonds.
 These expose `createAtomMaterial` and `createBondMaterial`.
   - `customRenderer.js`: a renderer factory (`createCustomRenderer`) that uses the shader materials to render atoms and bonds using `InstancedMesh` and the same general API as `threeRenderer`.
-    - Note: to use the shader renderer in the app, choose the "Shader" entry in the renderer dropdown (Floating Controls).
+    - Note: to use the shader renderer in the app, choose one of the shader variants in the renderer dropdown (Floating Controls): `Cartoon` or `Plastic`.
       The context's `renderers` list includes `custom` as `Shader`; the `Viewer` will re-initialize the renderer when the dropdown is changed.

 How to migrate `Viewer.jsx` to use the renderer API